roti/cljs-watch/README.md

 This is a fork of https://github.com/ibdknox/cljs-watch which brings following modifications/additions:
 * support for Windows
-* changed default optimizations to none
+* no optimization by default

 ## Usage